 Virtual patching is a multilayered security system used to prevent cybercriminals from exploiting both known and unknown vulnerabilities.
 It can detect if programs are running according to their design and inspect each program’s resources.
 The virtual patch intercepts threats in transit and bars them from ever getting to the web application, server, or associated endpoint.
 The virtual patch functions even when the application’s actual source code is unmodified.
 If the source code is modified, virtual patching has proven to be a quick, flexible, and cost-effective method to fix source code or server OS vulnerabilities.

->

-> Virtual patching operates on a network level and not on the device itself, allowing it to modify the network path to thwart an exploit’s progress.
+Virtual patching operates on a network level and not on the device itself, allowing it to modify the network path to thwart an exploit’s progress.
 Due to its multilayered form, an excellent virtual patch can deeply inspect network traffic for malicious packets and prevents traffic from moving anywhere close to the vulnerability.
 The IPS can shield its package from the threat by modifying its network path or preventing access from specified IP addresses.
-An organization can patch its network by maintaining a list of devices not authorized to access its network.
+An organisation can patch its network by maintaining a list of devices not authorised to access its network.

->

-> Lastly, virtual patching can help protect projects that are running on unsupported software.
+Lastly, virtual patching can help protect projects that are running on unsupported software.
 It can be difficult to keep up with which software vendors are still around or if they’re still running updates on their software.
 If unsupported software is exploited, applying a virtual patch can protect your projects and systems.
 No official patch needed.

 IPS virtual patching serves as the first line of defence that protects networks from identified threats.
 It prevents malware from exploiting vulnerabilities while also enabling organisations to maintain their patching cycles.